ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 We present an algorithm to deduce the public transit vehicle (PTV) a mobile phone is travelling in real time.
 In a nutshell, this is based on analyzing the last few GPS points of the device and applying our spatio-temporal map matching algorithm, which uses static (non-realtime) PTV schedule information.

 This project aims to improve on Robin Wu's and my previous work [1-3], by improving accuracy and speed.
 We therefore re-design our previous spatio-temporal map-matching algorithm conceptually.
-We further improve query speed by implementing the reworked backend in C++.
+We further improve query time by implementing the reworked backend in C++.

 TODO Motivation